 By 43 A.D., the Roman Empire had conquered the majority of Celtic territory.
-In the course of the four hundred years that they ruled the Celtic lands, two festivals of Roman origin were combined with the traditional Celtic celebration of Samhain.
+In the course of the 400 years that they ruled the Celtic lands, two festivals of Roman origin were combined with the traditional Celtic celebration of Samhain.

 On May 13, 609 A.D., Pope Boniface IV dedicated the Pantheon in Rome in honor of all Christian martyrs, and the Catholic feast of All Martyrs Day was established in the Western church.
 Pope Gregory III later expanded the festival to include all saints as well as all martyrs, and moved the observance from May 13 to November 1.

-By the 9th century the influence of Christianity had spread into Celtic lands, where it gradually blended with and supplanted the older Celtic rites.
-In 1000 A.D., the church would make November 2 All Souls’ Day, a day to honor the dead.
-It’s widely believed today that the church was attempting to replace the Celtic festival of the dead with a related church-sanctioned holiday.
+By the 9th century, the influence of Christianity had spread into Celtic lands, where it gradually blended with and supplanted older Celtic rites.
+In 1000 A.D., the church made November 2 All Souls’ Day, a day to honor the dead.
+It’s widely believed today that the church was attempting to replace the Celtic festival of the dead with a related, church-sanctioned holiday.

 Halloween Comes to America

-As the beliefs and customs of different European ethnic groups as well as the American Indians meshed, a distinctly American version of Halloween began to emerge.
-The first celebrations included “play parties,” public events held to celebrate the harvest, where neighbors would share stories of the dead, tell each other’s fortunes, dance and sing.
+As the beliefs and customs of different European ethnic groups and the American Indians meshed, a distinctly American version of Halloween began to emerge.
+The first celebrations included “play parties,” which were public events held to celebrate the harvest.
+Neighbors would share stories of the dead, tell each other’s fortunes, dance and sing.